ltrybuch/lib-themisui/src/lib/thModal/readme.md

 - `template<string>`
   - Template string to be passed into the modal as its template.
 - `name<string>` [optional]
-  - The name will be added as a class to the modal/
+  - The name will be added as a class to the modal.
 - `context<object>` [optional]
   - Values in this object will be made available within the modal.
 - `params` [optional]
   - Any required params for your template URL.
+- `size` [optional]
+  - **NOT READY FOR PRODUCTION LAUNCH** Do not use this feature unless you are behind an Apollo related feature flag, and do not launch to public yet.
+  - Set to "fullpage" for a Full Page Modal.
+Defaults to "medium" if not specified.

 ### `dismiss(name<string>, response<object>)`
 > Close the modal named `name`. **Note:** The `response` parameter is deprecated and will be